-Often, the dealership focuses on a monthly payment scheme, insisting they're getting a great deal, but at the end of the day they won't really know what they paid, Gentile advises.
-Even though the monthly payment is the most important factor for many buyers, you should never discuss this with the dealer during negotiations.
-I generally advise my friends to buy from Hyundai, Toyota, Lexus and Mazda, and avoid cars from Italy and the UK at all costs.
-It's best not to commit to financing, but it's a good idea to align interim financing with MAFCU before you go car shopping.
+However, at the end of the day they won't really know what they paid.
+To get the best deal, it's best not to discuss monthly payments with the dealer during negotiations.
+When it comes to choosing a car, I generally advise my friends to buy from Hyundai, Toyota, Lexus and Mazda, and avoid cars from Italy and the UK at all costs.
+It's also a good idea to align interim financing with MAFCU before you go car shopping.

 This way, you won't have to commit to financing until you've determined the total price of the car.
 When negotiating with dealerships, it's important to remember that you're buying a used car but only from Acura Financial Services.
 If the dealer asks you how much you're comfortable paying each month, simply say you're not ready to talk about it until you've determined the total price of the car.
 It's also important to look for incentive programs when you're looking for a new car.